dh85/SpotifyWebAPI/Docs/AsyncSequences.md

 Prefer the page-based APIs when you need progress updates, want to batch analytics, or plan to cache responses verbatim.
 Stick with the item variants when you simply need to process each entity sequentially.

-The same streaming ergonomics now cover the rest of Spotify's catalog endpoints.
+The same streaming ergonomics now cover the rest of Spotify's catalogue endpoints.
 A few examples:

 ```swift
 // Artist discography filters (albums, singles, etc.)